DoDonPachi II: Ship types/Styles

+Combo system

+The combo system as seen in DonPachi and DoDonPachi returns in Bee Storm, but it is changed from those games.
+Combos can be built up by defeating enemies with shot or laser attacks, or by attacking large enemies with the laser in Energy Style.
+Instead of the combo resetting if enough time passes without defeating enemies, the combo rapidly decreases until it reaches zero.

 Development

-Dodonpachi II, despite the name, was not developed by Cave.
+DoDonPachi II, despite the name, was not developed by Cave.
 Instead, it was developed by Taiwan-based IGS (or International Games System).
-IGS obtained the license to the Dodonpachi name for a new game to release on IGS' new Poly Game Master hardware.
+IGS obtained the license to the DoDonPachi name for a new game to release on IGS' new Poly Game Master hardware.
 The game was first sold in Asian territories like China and Korea before being bought over to Japan.

-Around this time, Cave was considering leaving the arcade business due to their decline in popularity and difficulties finding publishers for their work (Progear no Arashi would have been their final game).
-However, the success of Dodonpachi II convinced Cave to continue their arcade game business, developing Dodonpachi Daioujou a year later.
+Around this time, Cave was considering leaving the arcade business due to their decline in popularity and difficulties finding publishers for their work (Progear would have been their final game).
+However, the success of DoDonPachi II convinced Cave to continue their arcade game business, developing DoDonPachi DaiOuJou a year later.

 DoDonPachi II supports Japanese, Chinese, English and Korean.
 The interface language depends on the protection chip inside the game cartridge, which provides region information.
 In addition, the game's title, stage names and boss names are also altered depending on the region.